ravi8470/location-checker/README.md

 1. node.js
 2. mongodb
+3. docker

 # Installation

+docker and docker-compose needs to be installed.

 1. clone the project
 2. go to project root directory
 3. run cmd - 'npm i'
+4. Port 5000 should be free.
-4. run cmd - 'npm start'
+5. run cmd - 'docker-compose up'
+6. Go to localhost:5000 in browser to access the app.

 # How to use?